indilib/docs/clients/tutorial.md

 CCD temperature reached desired value!
 ```

-That's it! tt's that easy to write a client!
+That's it!
+It's that easy to write a client!

 Receving BLOBs: By default, INDI server does not send BLOBs to client unless the client explicitly sets BLOB handling mode by making a call to [`setBLOBMode()`](http://www.indilib.org/api/classINDI_1_1BaseClient.html#adb3740470ff9f9136f9a57e5560cd0ae) function.
 You can limit BLOB mode to a specific device and/or property.